sullivan52/employee-management-avl/README.md

 - Operations (6 employees)
 - Customer Service (5 employees)

-## Contributing

-This is an academic project demonstrating advanced data structures and C++ programming concepts.

-## License

-Educational/Academic use.
-Created as part of computer science coursework.

-## Portfolio
-This project is included in my ePortfolio: https://sullivan52.github.io

 ---

 *This project demonstrates proficiency in advanced data structures, algorithm implementation, memory management, and software engineering best practices.*